 Outreach to the community regarding proposals is also encouraged.
 The Division will accept public comments about proposals at any time, and will consider public comments during the review process until indicated deadlines.

-P. Threshold #16 – Promoting the Division
+13.16 Promoting the Division

 All Applicants/Co-Applicants must also execute an agreement to promote the Division’s participation in the project during the construction phase (see Exhibit 4 of the Division’s Application for Tax Credits).

-Q. Threshold #17—Promoting the Property
+13.17 Promoting the Property

 All Applicants/Co-Applicants agree to promote (among any other promotional efforts) this property on the www.NVHousingSearch.org website beginning when the lease-up process begins.
 There is no charge for this service.

-SCORING
+SECTION 14 PROJECT SCORING

 Applications which the Division determines to have satisfactorily satisfied all threshold requirements of Section 13 of this Plan will proceed to be scored.

-SECTION 14.1 SCORING CATEGORIES
+14.1 SCORING CATEGORIES

 Each application will be scored based upon the three scoring categories:

-(1) Standard Scoring Factors;

-(2) Project Type Factors;
+1. Project Type Factors

+Scoring Factors which apply directly to the project type submitted as outlined in Section 14.2.

+2. Standard Scoring Factors

+Standard Scoring Factors reflect the Division’s housing development priorities for 2017.
+All applications will be independently scored for each of the Standard Scoring Factors in Sections 14.2-14.11.

-(3) Special Scoring Factors.
+3. Special Scoring Factors.

+These factors, detailed in Section 14.13 reflect additional policy objectives established by the Division to support development of affordable housing projects in Nevada.

 The scoring point values will be based upon documentation submitted which is determined by the Division as supporting the Applicant’s request for a specific number of points requested in the self-scoring section of the Application.
 Back-up documentation for scoring factors must be contained in the appropriate scoring section, except as otherwise identified in the QAP for the scoring points for the lowest developer and contractor fees, and justify the level of points requested.
 If there is not sufficient documentation for each point request the point request will be denied.
 Back-up documentation for points cannot be submitted after the Application Deadline.
 Staff may request clarification prior to awarding points.